brenoingwersen/flight-dash/api/README.md

 \dt
 ```

-6. Run a simple query to get the first 10 flights:
+6. Run a simple query to get the first 10 flights: (if you have already populated it...)

 ```
 SELECT * FROM flights LIMIT 10;